What is Reformation: in simple words

 Have you ever wondered why the world changed so dramatically in the 16th century?
-What is the Reformation and why do its events still impact our lives?
-The Reformation was not just changes in religion, but a true revolution that turned all of Europe upside down.
+What is the Reformation and why do its events still affect our lives?
+The Reformation is not just changes in religion, but a true revolution that turned all of Europe upside down.

 What is the Reformation?